 All Astronomy research projects are carried out under the supervision of a member of the scientific staff.
 Keep in mind that if you do two research projects, they cannot be in the same area.

 The maximum duration in calendar time of any Astronomy research project is 9 months.
 However, if the First Research Project is started before November 1 of the first year of the Astronomy master's programme, the deadline is extended to August 1 for students who started the programme in September.
 For students who started the programme in February, this deadline is extended to January 1 if the First Research Project is started before April 1 of the first year.

 Both Astronomy research projects have a total credit of 30 EC.
 Per project, this equals 30 x 28 hrs = 840 hrs of research work.
 Both research projects are concluded with a thesis.
 For the Master’s Research Project, the total credit includes a 4 EC Master's Thesis as well as a 1 EC public presentation (the Student Colloquium).
-Please carefully check if the correct type of project is selected on your registration and grading forms.
+Please carefully check if the correct type of project is selected on your registration and assessment forms.

 |First Research Project||30 EC|